 E. Position the right edge of the envelopes flush against the support plate.
 Begin with just a few envelopes to start the stack and get the proper contour, then add several more pieces.
 Then, add the remainder of the stack.

 NOTE: Envelope feeding is generally more reliable if there are more than just a couple of envelopes in the input bin.

-F. Adjust the position of the feed ramp as described in this chapter.
+F. Adjust the position of the feed ramp as described on the next page.